TheMathematicFanatic/MF_Tools/README.md

 The most significant among them is TransformByGlyphMap, but there are also several other small tools in the collection, and I expect to continue to grow the collection over time.

-I recommend installing with `pip install MF-Tools`
+I recommend installing with `pip install MF_Tools`

 # Transforms